jpmikkers/Powershell-Avalonia-Sample/README.md

 # Powershell-Avalonia-Sample
 Sample on how to create an Avalonia 11 UI directly from powershell.
+I tested the script using powershell 7.3 (x64) on Windows 11 professional.

 To run this script successfully you must place it in a folder containing all the avalonia assemblies (should also include the 'runtimes' folder).
 In addition to that, copy libHarfBuzzSharp.dll and libSkiaSharp.dll from runtimes/win-x64/native to the same location as the script.
 For reference, here's the complete content of my working sample:

     runtimes (folder)
     avalonia_demo.ps1